-The Medical School is keen to ensure our student doctors think more broadly about medicine and health.
+We're keen to ensure our student doctors think more broadly about medicine and health.

 We want students to fully integrate an understanding of the social determinants of health into their future clinical practice wherever that may be, including an appreciation of health inequalities and how they can negatively affect people’s health.
 Each year students undertake placements within hospitals and other clinical settings.

-In 2015 the Medical School introduced placements within our local community based organisations: notably those involved in organising and delivering services that seek to address identified needs and improve the health, well-being, and life chances of people living in communities across the Sheffield City Region (covering communities in North East Derbyshire, Rotherham, Doncaster, the Derbyshire Dales, Chesterfield, Bolsover, Bassetlaw, Barnsley and Sheffield).
+In 2015 the we introduced placements within our local community based organisations: notably those involved in organising and delivering services that seek to address identified needs and improve the health, well-being, and life chances of people living in communities across the Sheffield City Region (covering communities in North East Derbyshire, Rotherham, Doncaster, the Derbyshire Dales, Chesterfield, Bolsover, Bassetlaw, Barnsley and Sheffield).